Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 This example shows that hyper-triples can express both under- and overapproximate properties, which allows \logic{} to reason about both the \emph{absence} of bad executions and the \emph{existence} of good executions.
 Moreover, hyper-triples can also be used to prove the existence of \emph{incorrect} executions, which has proven useful in practice to find bugs without false positives~\cite{IncorrectnessLogic, Le2022}.
-To the best of our knowledge, the only other Hoare logics that can express both properties P1 and P2 are Outcome Logic~\cite{OutcomeLogic} and Exact Separation Logic~\cite{maksimovic2022exact}.\footnote{While RHLE~\cite{RHLE} can in principle reason about the existence of executions, it is unclear how to express the existence \emph{for all} numbers $n$.} However, these logics are limited to properties of single executions and, thus, cannot handle hyperproperties such as the examples we discuss next.
+To the best of our knowledge, the only other Hoare logics that can express both properties P1 and P2 are Outcome Logic~\cite{OutcomeLogic}, Exact Separation Logic~\cite{maksimovic2022exact}, \peter{and BiKAT~\cite{BiKat}}.\footnote{While RHLE~\cite{RHLE} can in principle reason about the existence of executions, it is unclear how to express the existence \emph{for all} numbers $n$.} However, \peter{the two first} are limited to properties of single executions, \peter{and the latter to properties relating two executions.} Thus, \peter{these logics} cannot handle \peter{the general class of} $k$-safety hyperproperties, \peter{which we discuss next}.